Reading Time: 4 minutes

 The Cloud is not vaporised water in the sky, nor is it a physical thing.
 The Cloud is a network of servers which run software and services.
 Many companies are using the Cloud, and you probably are too!
 When you send a message on Facebook or an email, you are using the Cloud.
 One of the benefits of the Cloud is that it allows you to work with data in real-time, from anywhere.

 This all sounds incredible but it also makes you very sceptical of how secure your data actually is!
-On 31 August 2014, there was a massive breach of Apple’s iCloud security, leaking over 500 photos of celebrities to the public.
+On August 31st 2014, there was a massive breach of Apple’s iCloud security, leaking over 500 photos of celebrities to the public.
 This event has certainly left everyone doubting the level of security the Cloud can provide.
-I mean you probably have an anti-virus, don’t you?
+I mean, you probably have an anti-virus, don’t you?
 If it’s not safe on your computer, how can it be safe on somebody else’s?
 Maybe it is one of those free ones you downloaded.
-Heck, you may even have paid for it.
+Heck, you may have even paid for it!

-After these cyber attacks, on the 25 September 2014 BT released a study which stated: ‘49% of IT decision makers are “very or extremely anxious” about the security implications of these services’. (source: BT )
+After these cyberattacks, on September 25th, 2014, BT released a study which stated: ‘49% of IT decision-makers are “very or extremely anxious” about the security implications of these services’. (source: BT )

 With all this in mind, why is the Cloud still going?